hrawp/smart-store-aaron/README.md

 data_scrubber.py  This script holds the indvidual clean methods and called by data_prep.py
 ```
 ```
-data_prep.py  This script can be used for data cleaning
+test_data_scrubber.py  This script can be used for testing cleaning programs.
 ```

 #
 Project 2